backbonedao/network-node/README.md

 # Network Node

-*This repository is meant only as a dependency for Backbone*

 ## Setup

 Network node requires SSL certificates for WSS connections.
 We have built-in generation of free letsencrypt.org certificates and they are renewed automatically, but you need to set it up.